MaxMaeder/DriveBackupV2/CONTRIBUTING.md

 ### Java

-The plugin is build using Maven TODO describe relevant targets
+The plugin is build using Maven, to build the plugin use `mvn package`.
+Build artifacts can be cleaned with `mvn clean`.

-TODO IDE recommendation
+We recommend [IntelliJ IDEA](https://www.jetbrains.com/idea/) as an IDE, but others like [VSCode](https://code.visualstudio.com/) or [Eclipse IDE](https://eclipseide.org/) should work fine.
+TODO recommended run/debug configuration?

-TODO specify formatt-er/ing used
+TODO specify format-ter/ing used

 TODO specify style guide used

 TODO specify coding conventions not covered by or different from style guide

-We taget Java 8 to support older versions of Minecraft TODO citation needed
+We target Java 8 *(JVM)* to support older versions of Minecraft TODO citation needed

-Kotlin is not accepted into the codebase TODO reason needed
+Kotlin is not accepted into the codebase
+TODO reason needed

-Make sure to test your changes before submitting them.
-Each individual commit should leave the plugin in a working state.
+Each of your commits should leave the plugin in a working state.

+Before submitting your changes make sure to test them using the latest LTS JRE.
+If you need to test changes that affect an uploader test with a backup >= 5GB where possible.

+When submitting your change specify what you tested, especially if you could not test all affected components.

 ### JS

-TODO Everythings Authenticator related
+TODO Everything Authenticator related